Opioid use disorder: Prevention

+Prevention approaches for opioid use disorder must consider clinical recommendations for prescribing/starting to take opioids, when they are clinically appropriate to use, and risks associated with opioid therapy.
+Improving opioid prescribing guidelines and practices can help reduce unnecessary exposure to opioids, which lowers the risk of developing OUD (opioid use disorder).
+Healthcare providers should strictly follow evidence-based guidelines to ensure safe and appropriate use.

+Another way to prevent OUD is by educating the public about the risks of prescription opioids and illegal substances like fentanyl.
+Awareness campaigns, community outreach programs, and school-based education initiatives can help people make informed decisions about opioid use and recognize the signs of addiction early.

+A strong association between adverse childhood experiences and opioid abuse later in life has been identified, suggesting that a high adverse childhood experiences score should be considered a risk factor for opioid abuse.
+Screening for adverse childhood experiences before prescribing or implementing interventions involving opioids can mitigate the potential for misuse.

+Opioid overdose

 Naloxone is used for the emergency treatment of an overdose.
-It can be given by many routes (e.g., intramuscular, intravenous, subcutaneous, intranasal, and inhalation) and acts quickly by displacing opioids from opioid receptors and preventing the activation of these receptors.
+It can be given by many routes (e.g., intramuscular (IM), intravenous (IV), subcutaneous, intranasal, and inhalation) and acts quickly by displacing opioids from opioid receptors and preventing the activation of these receptors.
 Naloxone kits are recommended for laypersons who may witness an opioid overdose, for people with large prescriptions for opioids, those in substance use treatment programs, and those recently released from incarceration.

-Since this is a life-saving medication, many areas of the U.S. have implemented standing orders for law enforcement to carry and give naloxone as needed.
+Since naloxone is a life-saving medication, many areas of the U.S. have implemented standing orders for law enforcement to carry and give it as needed.
 In addition, naloxone can be used to challenge a person's opioid abstinence status before starting a medication such as naltrexone, which is used in the management of opioid addiction.

 Good Samaritan laws typically protect bystanders who administer naloxone.
 In the U.S., at least 40 states have Good Samaritan laws to encourage bystanders to take action without fear of prosecution.
 As of 2019, 48 states give pharmacists the authority to distribute naloxone without an individual prescription.

 Homicide, suicide, accidents and liver disease are also opioid-related causes of death for those with OUD.
 Many of these causes of death are unnoticed due to the often limited information on death certificates.
+Other risk factors for overdose mortality related to opioids at the individual level include clinical factors such as cardiovascular disease, comorbid mental disorders and psychological stress (e.g., depression), a history of substance use disorders, economic and community distress (e.g., low education, high unemployment), and characteristics such as male sex and middle age.